erusseil/Rainbow/README.md

 In order to evaluate and compare the standard method to the MfB we will be using the ELASTiCC data set (https://portal.nersc.gov/cfs/lsst/DESC_TD_PUBLIC/ELASTICC/).
 It is a simulation of future LSST data and should be suited for the test.
 The data used can be found here : https://portal.nersc.gov/cfs/lsst/DESC_TD_PUBLIC/ELASTICC/TRAINING_SAMPLES/.

-In order to run a feature extraction using either the "bazin" method or the "mfb" method you should first specify the path of your data in the kernel.py file.
+In order to run a feature extraction using either the "bazin" method or the "mbf" method you should first specify the path of your data in the kernel.py file.

 To start the feature extraction run :